-24. As auditors we consider the appropriateness of the use of the going concern basis of accounting as part of the annual audit.
-We will also comment on the body's financial sustainability in the longer term.
+25. As auditors we consider the appropriateness of the use of the going concern basis of accounting as part of the annual audit.
+We will also comment on the Integration Joint Board's financial sustainability in the longer term.
 We define this as medium term (two to five years) and longer term (longer than five years) sustainability.
-We will carry out work and conclude on the following in 2017/18:
+We will carry out work and conclude on:

-- the effectiveness of financial planning in identifying and addressing risks to financial sustainability in the short, medium and long term - the appropriateness and effectiveness of arrangements in place to address any identified funding gaps - whether W estern Isles Integration Joint Board can demonstrate the affordability and effectiveness of funding and investment decisions it has made.
+- the effectiveness of financial planning in identifying and addressing risks to financial sustainability in the short, medium and long term - the appropriateness and effectiveness of arrangements in place to address any identified funding gaps - whether Western Isles Integration Joint Board can demonstrate the affordability and effectiveness of funding and investment decisions it has made.